PM: No discussion ever on changing Islam's status as religion of federation

-IPOH: The government has never discussed on changing the status of Islam as the religion of the Federation, said Prime Minister Datuk Seri Anwar Ibrahim.
+IPOH: The government has never discussed changing the status of Islam as the religion of the federation, says Datuk Seri Anwar Ibrahim.

-"We have never discussed changing the principles related to language, Islam, the special rights of Malays and Bumiputera or the position of (Malay) Rulers.
+"We have never discussed changing the principles related to language, Islam, the special rights of Malays and bumiputra or the position of (Malay) Rulers.

-Perak Menteri Besar Datuk Seri Saarani Mohamad, Chief Secretary to the Government Tan Sri Shamsul Azri Abu Bakar and Dewan Bahasa dan Pustaka director-general Dr Hazami Jahari, were also present.
+Perak Mentri Besar Datuk Seri Saarani Mohamad, Chief Secretary to the Government Tan Sri Shamsul Azri Abu Bakar and Dewan Bahasa dan Pustaka director-general Dr Hazami Jahari, were also present at the event.

-Anwar urged the opposition to stop spreading fake news and exploiting issues related to religion and ethnicity that incite hatred among the people towards the government.
+Anwar urged the Opposition to stop spreading fake news and exploiting issues related to religion and ethnicity.

 He said that while everyone can criticise the government, it should not involve spreading lies.

-The prime minister stressed that the opposition should work with the government to uphold the country's stability and harmony.
+Awnar said that the Opposition should work with the government to uphold the country's stability and harmony.

 He added that the country's economic stability is respected by both allies and adversaries due to its clear policies.